 There are several museums dedicated to the Holocaust located around the world; in the U.S., the most notable ones include the United States Holocaust Memorial Museum in Washington, D.C., and the Museum of Jewish Heritage in New York City.
 Perhaps a little lesser known nationally, but no less impactful, is the Illinois Holocaust Museum and Education Center in Skokie.
 What began as a small storefront space on the town's Main Street in 1984 now receives over 150,000 visitors annually in its 65,000-square foot building after officially opening to the public in 2009.

-"Rabbis told local survivors to stay inside, close their window shades, and not to pay attention to the threats," she says.
+"Rabbis told local survivors to stay inside, close their window shades, and not to pay attention to the threats," they say.
 "Though Holocaust survivors were reluctant to speak out, the attempted march was a 'wake-up call,' and the danger of ignoring it felt all too familiar.
 The terror and outrage of seeing swastikas in their community galvanized a group of survivors to establish the Holocaust Memorial Foundation of Illinois in 1981.
 Twenty Holocaust survivors would meet in a basement, with the dream of one day opening an educational institution that preserved their stories and taught the lessons of the Holocaust to current and future generations."

 The modern building consists of two floors, with the Holocaust expedition occupying most of the first floor and remembrance areas and art gallery housed on the second floor.
 One of the permanent exhibits is the Zev and Shifra Karkomi Exhibition which displays over 500 artifacts, photographs, and documents that depict pre-WWII European life as well as life inside the ghettos and concentration camps.